MiraldiLab/maxATAC/README.md

 ## Introduction

-MaxATAC is a python package for predicting transcription factor (TF) binding using ATAC-seq signal and DNA-sequence in humans.
-You can use both bulk and pseudo-bulk scATAC-seq with maxATAC.
-MaxATAC takes as input a 1,024 base pair regions of DNA paired with an ATAC-seq signal to make predictions at 32 bp resolution.
+maxATAC is a Python package for transcription factor (TF) binding prediction from ATAC-seq signal and DNA sequence in *human* cell types.
+You can use either population-level (bulk) ATAC-seq or pseudobulk derived from single-cell (sc)ATAC-seq with maxATAC. maxATAC makes TF binding site (TFBS) predictions at 32 bp resolution.
 Our method requires three inputs:

-* DNA sequence: A [`.2bit`](https://genome.ucsc.edu/goldenPath/help/twoBit.html) DNA sequence file.
+* DNA sequence, in [`.2bit`](https://genome.ucsc.edu/goldenPath/help/twoBit.html) file format.
-* ATAC-seq signal: Cell-type specific ATACseq signal.
+* ATAC-seq signal, processed as described [below](#Preparing-your-ATAC-seq-signal).
-* Trained Model: A trained maxATAC model [`.h5`](https://www.tensorflow.org/tutorials/keras/save_and_load) file.
+* Trained maxATAC TF Models, in [`.h5`](https://www.tensorflow.org/tutorials/keras/save_and_load) file format.

 ## Requirements

-This version requires python 3.9, `bedtools`, `samtools`, `pigz`, and `bedGraphToBigWig` in order to run all functions.
+This version requires Python 3.9, `bedtools`, `samtools`, `pigz`, and `bedGraphToBigWig`.

 ## Installation

 It is best to install maxATAC into a dedicated virtual environment.

-First, clone the repository with `git clone https://github.com/MiraldiLab/maxATAC.git` into your `repo` directory of choice.
+First, clone the repository with `git clone https://github.com/MiraldiLab/maxATAC.git` into your local `repo` directory of choice.

 ### Installing with Conda

 1. Create a conda environment for maxATAC with `conda create -n maxatac python=3.9`

 2. Install `bedtools`, `samtools`, `bedGraphToBigWig`, and `pigz` or make sure it is found in your `PATH`.
-I prefer to use the `conda install` method for installing these packages.
+We recommend using `conda install` to install these packages.

-3. Change into the maxATAC git repository with `cd maxATAC` and use `pip install -e .` to install maxATAC into the conda environment.
+3. Navigate to your local maxATAC git repository, e.g., with `cd \locationOnMyComputer\maxATAC`, and use `pip install -e .` to install maxATAC.

 4. Test installation with `maxatac -h`

 ## maxATAC Quick Start Overview

 ![maxATAC Predict Overview](./docs/readme/maxatac_predict_overview.svg)
+Schematic: maxATAC prediction of CTCF bindings sites for processed GM12878 ATAC-seq signal

 ### Inputs

-* DNA sequence: A [`.2bit`](https://genome.ucsc.edu/goldenPath/help/twoBit.html) DNA sequence file.
+* DNA sequence, in [`.2bit`](https://genome.ucsc.edu/goldenPath/help/twoBit.html) file format.
-* ATAC-seq signal: Cell-type specific ATACseq signal.
+* ATAC-seq signal, processed as described [below](#Preparing-your-ATAC-seq-signal).
-* Trained Model: A trained maxATAC model [`.h5`](https://www.tensorflow.org/tutorials/keras/save_and_load) file.
+* Trained maxATAC TF Models, in [`.h5`](https://www.tensorflow.org/tutorials/keras/save_and_load) file format.

 ### Outputs

-* Prediction [`.bw`](https://genome.ucsc.edu/FAQ/FAQformat.html#format6.1) file: A raw prediction signal track.
+* Raw maxATAC TFBS scores tracks in [`.bw`](https://genome.ucsc.edu/FAQ/FAQformat.html#format6.1) file format.
-* Prediction [`.bed`](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) file: A bed format file containing TF binding sites, thresholded according to a user-supplied confidence cut off (e.g., corresponding to max F1-score, estimated precision).
+* [`.bed`](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) file of TF binding sites, thresholded according to a user-supplied confidence cut off (e.g., corresponding to an estimated precision, recall value or max F1-score) or default (log_2(precision:precision_{random} > 7).

-## Data Requirements
+## ATAC-seq Data Requirements

-In our publication, we found that it was important to process the data to cut sites and min-max normalize the ATACseq signal tracks.
+As described in Cazares et al., **maxATAC processing of ATAC-seq signal is critical to maxATAC prediction**.
+Key maxATAC processing steps, summarized in a single command [`maxATAC prepare`](./docs/readme/prepare.md#Prepare), include identification of Tn5 cut sites from ATAC-seq fragments, ATAC-seq signal smoothing, filtering with an extended blacklist, and robust, min-max-like normalization.

+The maxATAC models were trained on paired-end ATAC-seq data in human.
+For this reason, we recommend  paired-end sequencing with with sufficient sequencing depth (e.g., ~20M reads for bulk ATAC-seq).
+Until these models are benchmarked in other species, we recommend limiting their use to human ATAC-seq datasets.

 ### Preparing your ATAC-seq signal

-The current `maxatac predict` function requires a normalized ATACseq signal in a bigwig format.
-You can use `maxatac prepare` to generate a normalized signal track from a `.bam` file of aligned reads.
+maxATAC prediction requires maxATAC-normalized ATAC-seq signal in a bigwig format.
+You can use [`maxATAC prepare`](./docs/readme/prepare.md#Prepare) to generate a maxATAC-normalized signal track from a `.bam` file of aligned reads.

 #### Converting a BAM file to bigwig file

-The function `maxatac prepare` was designed to take an input BAM file quality filter the alignments and perform PCR de-duplication.
-The inputs to `maxatac prepare` are:
+[`maxATAC prepare`](./docs/readme/prepare.md#Prepare) processes an aligned ATAC-seq reads (.bam for bulk ATAC-seq or .tsv or tsv.gz for scATAC-seq) into smoothed, normalized Tn5 cut sites.
+Below is an example using `maxatac prepare` for bulk ATAC-seq.
+Inputs are:

 1) `-i` : the input bam file
 2) `-o` : the output directory